About Jersey Water Works

 About Jersey WaterCheck

-Jersey Water Check was created by Jersey Water Works (JWW), a collaborative effort of many diverse organizations and individuals who share embrace the common purpose of transforming New Jersey’s inadequate water infrastructure by investing in sustainable, cost-effective solutions that provide communities with clean water and waterways; healthier, safer neighborhoods; local jobs; flood and climate resilience; and economic growth.
+Jersey Water Check was created by Jersey Water Works (JWW), a collaborative effort of many diverse organizations and individuals who embrace the common goal of transforming New Jersey’s inadequate water infrastructure by investing in sustainable, cost-effective solutions that provide communities with clean water and waterways; healthier, safer neighborhoods; local jobs; flood and climate resilience; and economic growth.
 New Jersey Future serves as a backbone organization for the JWW collaborative.
 Interested in helping to transform New Jersey's water infrastructure?
-Join JWW!
+Join JWW today!

-Jersey Water Works first conceived of the idea of a data dashboard in 2016 as the collaborative worked to identify how to create a call to action among water infrastructure stakeholders.
-By supporting continuous learning and informing strategic interventions, Jersey WaterCheck will accelerate the improvement of water infrastructure.
+Jersey Water Works first conceived of the idea of a data dashboard in 2016, as the collaborative worked to identify how to create a call to action for water infrastructure stakeholders.
+By supporting continuous learning and informing strategic interventions, Jersey WaterCheck will accelerate the improvement of water infrastructure across the state.

 Jersey WaterCheck was created by a collaborative process that included input from a data advisory committee, a utility coalition, utility associations, consumer focus group, and Jersey Water Works committee members.
 Jersey Water Works backbone staff at New Jersey Future managed the project with the support of consultants.

 The JWW data advisory committee provided ongoing guidance to this project since its inception based on their varied perspectives.
-Members include:
+Founding members of this committee include: